cu-mkp/edition-webpages/docs/resources/glossary-full-bibliography.md

 # Bibliography: Primary and Secondary Sources Cited in the [Glossary](/#folios/1r/f/1r/glossary)

-Note: The Glossary uses short bibliographic keys instead of full citations.
-The keys usually combine author name and year of publication such as [COT1611] for Cotgrave's _A dictionarie of the french and english tongues_, or use an acronym such as [OED2008] for _Oxford English Dictionary_ or [DMF2015] for *Dictionnaire du Moyen Français*.
+Note: The Glossary uses short bibliographic keys instead of full citations, such as [COT1611] for Cotgrave's _A dictionarie of the french and english tongues_.
+The keys usually combine author name and year of publication or use an acronym such as [OED2008] for _Oxford English Dictionary_ or [DMF2015] for *Dictionnaire du Moyen Français*.
 Search for Glossary keys in the Bibliography by acronym or author name.

 **DAF2018** Académie française.
 “Dictionnaire de l’Académie française.”
 Paris, 2018.
 <https://www.dictionnaire-academie.fr>.